datasektionen/hodis/README.md

 If you're at KTH, ldap might just work (?).
 Otherwise, create a tcp tunnel through mjukglass using something like: `ssh mjukglass -L 33389:ldap.kth.se:389` and set `LDAP_HOST` to localhost and `LDAP_PORT` to 33389.

+To not use pls for verifying api keys, you can set `PLS_URL` to `true` or `false` to accept or reject any given api keys.